Phase, phase, phase. Ahhh, what can I say about phase? We all love phase! Not.

 In my earlier years of recording, I used to post mixes to home recording message boards with the hope of receiving positive feedback.
 I made these early recordings at home with a small interface I’d purchased, which came bundled with an early version of Cubase.
 After finally getting the hang of using a DAW and after a few unfinished demos, I eventually had a track ready to post for mix critiquing.
 The first reply I got back was, “drums sound phasey.”

-I knew I forgot something… except, I didn’t know what the hell phase was.
+I knew I forgot something… except I didn’t know what the hell phase was.
 Did he mean the CAD drum microphone pack I got for Hanukkah didn’t yield major label results right out of the box?!
 I wouldn’t have put it on my holiday list if I had known that!

 All kidding aside, I went to google and searched for “What is audio phase?.”
-After reading a few websites I still had barely any idea of what the hell it was and definitely had no idea on how to prevent it.
+After reading a few websites, I still had barely any idea of what the hell it was and certainly had no idea on how to prevent it.
 Sure, I understood why it happened, but how was I going to fix something that I couldn’t even hear?
-I thought the mix sounded pretty good, I certainly didn’t think it sounded phasey like recorderkid442 on the home recording message board had said.
+I thought the mix sounded pretty good, and I certainly didn’t think it sounded phasey like recorderkid442 on the home recording message board had said.

 I’m going to skip any technical explanations or definitions and just give you the information that I feel you need to know.
-Phase cancellation happens when you combine more than one signal of the same source such as using multiple microphones on a drum set or using a two microphones on one acoustic guitar.
+Phase cancellation happens when you combine more than one signal of the same source, such as using multiple microphones on a drum set or using two microphones on one acoustic guitar.
 As sound waves reach different microphones at different times, phases issues can occur, which will make certain frequencies vanish from your mix